berkeley-abc/abc/src/base/sn/readme.md

 fixed point so next-state cones that become identical after earlier merges are found as well.
 Cones that lose their last fanout are swept.
 Set and reset controls are judged by their polarity flags: an active-low control tied to constant zero fires permanently and is never treated as absent.
-The pass is hierarchical and transactional; `@check` verifies the structural invariants of its result on every design, and the simulation and equivalence regressions in `abc/test/sn` and `sn_slang/tests` cover its behavior.
+The pass is hierarchical and transactional; `@check` verifies the structural invariants of its result on every design.
 Shift-register extraction is `@map_srl`; flop-cell legalization is a planned extension.

 Memory mapping preserves read-to-write feedback through explicit `SN_LOOP_OUT` / `SN_LOOP_IN` ordering